nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 <a name="findUncompleted"></a>
 ### 12. View List of Uncompleted Tasks: `viewUncompletedTasks`

+In order to be on track with work, you may want to view tasks which have not been completed.
-Displays the list of uncompleted tasks.
+This feature allows you to view the list of uncompleted tasks.

 Format: `viewUncompletedTasks`